kelseyn12/carecircle/APP_STORE_METADATA.md

 • Secure invite system
 • Your data stays private

+CareCircle Connect is an independent app designed to help families share moments that matter.
+It's not affiliated with any healthcare provider or medical institution.

-Download Care Circle today and keep your care network connected.
+Download CareCircle Connect today and keep your care network connected.
 ```

 ### Keywords (iOS - 100 characters max)